 - 1 medium Onion, sliced

-- 2 Green chillies, chopped
+- 2 Green chilies, chopped

 - 3 sprigs Coriander leaves

 - 1 kg.
-Basmati Rice
+Basmati rice

 - 1 tbsp.
 Ginger-Garlic paste